awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 A matrix type is distinct from a "vector of vectors" or a "list of vectors", such as that implied by ``std::vector<std::vector<double>
 >`` because in the latter, not all of the vectors in the list need to have the same size.
-In some cases, There are places where a list of vectors is preferable to a matrix, and O₂scl expects that elements in a list of vectors can be accessed by ``operator[][]``.
+In some cases, there are places where a list of vectors is preferable to a matrix, and O₂scl expects that elements in a list of vectors can be accessed by ``operator[][]``.
 The function :cpp:func:`o2scl::tensor_grid::set_grid`